Manpreet-Bhatti/my-site-2/README.md

 Let others know where they can find you by editing `./pages/index.js` and add your own contact links near the end.

-## Updating

-Although during the development server live changes will be done, I recommend stopping the server, running `npm run clean` to clear cache, and rerunning `npm run start`.

-Once everything looks fine, once again run `npm run clean` to prepare yourself for a production build.

 ## Let's Publish

 There are many great hosting platforms that will have services to showcase your static websites.
 I used Next.js for this website which goes perfecty with [Vercel](https://vercel.com/); I advise you use it!